plunder-app/cluster-api-plunder/README.md

 ### Cluster Definition

-Cluster.yaml should typically look like below (the `cidrBlocks` are unimplemented from my side currently).
+Cluster.yaml should typically look like below the `cidrBlocks` will define the range of addresses used by pods started within the cluster.

 ```
 apiVersion: cluster.x-k8s.io/v1alpha2